Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Coherent peaked states and perturbations

 \paragraph{Symmetries of \pmb{$\tilde{\tau}$}.} In addition to the symmetries of $\hat{\varphi}(g_v,X_-,\rf^\mu,\mf)$, we introduce additional conditions to the timelike reduced condensate wavefunction $\tilde{\tau}$, similar to $\slrcw$ above.
 Most importantly, these restrictions ensure that $\tlrcw$ carries the correct degrees of freedom.
 First, $\tilde{\tau}$ also satisfies adjoint covariance

 with the resulting $\SL$-intertwiner label in spin-representation being fixed.
 As a result, the domain of $\tlrcw$ corresponds to the metric degrees of freedom on a $(2+1)$-dimensional slice at a given instance of relational time.
 Therefore, the number of degrees of freedom of the spacelike and timelike condensates is the same, which is important for the later analysis.
-Since timelike tetrahedra admit for an arbitrary mixture of spacelike and timelike faces, the reduced condensate wavefunction $\tilde{\tau}$ carries a priori all possible combinations of $(\rho,0)$ and $(0,\nu)$ labels, as Eq.~\eqref{eq:timelike group field spin rep} indicates.
-In the following, we are going to restrict to the case where the condensate wavefunction only carries spacelike faces and fix the corresponding label to the same label $\rho$ as for $\tilde{\sigma}$ (Assumptions~\ref{ass:ks2},~\ref{ass:ks4} and~\ref{ass:dc2}).\footnote{Besides a simplification of the dynamics, there are two further reasons to restrict to spacelike faces only.
-First, current developments in the Landau-Ginzburg mean-field analysis of the complete Barrett-Crane model~\cite{Marchetti:2022igl,Marchetti:2022nrf,Jercher:2023abc} suggest that a condensate phase for timelike tetrahedra exists if the faces are all spacelike.
+Since timelike tetrahedra admit an arbitrary mixture of spacelike and timelike faces, the reduced condensate wavefunction $\tilde{\tau}$ carries a priori all possible combinations of $(\rho,0)$ and $(0,\nu)$ labels, as Eq.~\eqref{eq:timelike group field spin rep} indicates.
+In the following, we are going to restrict to the case where the condensate wavefunction only carries spacelike faces and fix the corresponding label to the same label $\rho$ as for $\tilde{\sigma}$ (Assumptions~\ref{ass:ks2},~\ref{ass:ks4} and~\ref{ass:dc2}). {Besides a simplification of the dynamics, there are two further reasons to restrict to spacelike faces only.
+First, current developments in the Landau-Ginzburg mean-field analysis of the complete Barrett-Crane model~\cite{Marchetti:2022igl,Marchetti:2022nrf,Jercher:2024abc} suggest that a condensate phase for timelike tetrahedra exists if the faces are all spacelike.
 Second, as detailed in~\cite{Jercher:2022mky}, correlations between spacelike and timelike tetrahedra can only be mediated via spacelike faces.
-Hence, correlations between the spacelike and timelike sector, introduced below, are only possible if the faces carry the same signature.} As a result, the timelike reduced condensate wavefunction in spin-representation is of the form
+Hence, correlations between the spacelike and timelike sector, introduced below, are only possible if the faces carry the same signature.}